sumanbarman99/Churn_Prediction/README.md

 ## Dataset Overview

 The dataset consists of 4250 samples, each with 19 features, and a binary target feature indicating customer churn.
+For the dataset used in this project, refer to the [Kaggle Churn Pred Dataset](https://www.kaggle.com/competitions/customer-churn-prediction-2020/data).

 ## Data Analysis